oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 #### Clone oVirt-engine codebase

-Choose a directory where you want to keep the engine sources and `cd` to it.
-Use the `git` command to clone the engine repository into the current working directory:
+Use the `git` command to clone the engine repository into your home directory:

-    $> git clone git://gerrit.ovirt.org/ovirt-engine
+    $ git clone git://gerrit.ovirt.org/ovirt-engine

 This will create a new `ovirt-engine` directory containing the cloned repository.
-For further instructions let the variable `$OVIRT_HOME` point to the directory where you have cloned the repository:

-    $> export OVIRT_HOME=$PWD/ovirt-engine

-***Note:** It migtht be convenient to add this environment variable to your `$HOME/.bash_profile` file to have it automatically whenever you log in.*

 ***Note:** The above cloning is for read only, if you want to contribute you might want to skip to [#Code contribution: Gerrit](#Code_contribution:_Gerrit) before moving to the next steps.*